 Once you’re finished, the end result comes out looking quite good.
 Depending on how your rig looks, there’s a lot of negative space inside this case.
 You can further utilize this space to make it more personal by adding decorative stuff.

-For Fractal Design Meshify 2, we performed two kinds of tests.
+In our Fractal Design Meshify 2 review, we performed two kinds of tests.
 First, we tested the acoustic performance of the case, and then we tested the cooling performance.
 For acoustic performance, we placed a microphone at 20 cm distance from the side panel of the case, facing upwards.
 Then we set the fans of the system at 0%, 30%, 50%, 75%, and 100% and noted the respective readings on the microphone.
 For testing the cooling performance, we used the same fan settings and for all of these settings, we ran AIDA 64 Extreme stability test for stressing the CPU and Furmark with Xtreme Burn-in at 1080p resolution.
 Then we noticed the thermal readings of both the processor and the graphics card.
 The ambient temperature was around 28 degrees while the ambient noise was around 32 dBA.

 - CPU: AMD Ryzen 5 3600